global-vision-developer/AdminPro/src/README.md

 *   **Document ID:** Auto-generated Firestore ID
 *   **Fields:**
     *   `categoryId: string` (ID of the document in the `categories` collection this entry belongs to)
+    *   `categoryName: string` (Denormalized name of the category for easier display)
     *   `title: string` (A general title for the entry, useful for display in lists and admin UI.
 This might be derived from a specific field in `data` if a standard 'title' field exists in the category definition, or can be a separate field.)
-    *   `data: map` (An object where keys are `fieldDefinition.id` from the parent category's `fields` array, and values are the actual content for those fields.)
+    *   `data: map` (An object where keys are `fieldDefinition.id` from the parent category's `fields` array, and values are the actual content for those fields.
+Image data stored as Base64 data URIs.)
-        *   Example: `data: { title: "My First Blog Post", content: "...", authorName: "John Doe" }`
     *   `status: string` (e.g., "draft", "published", "scheduled" - matching `Entry['status']` type)
     *   `publishAt: firebase.firestore.Timestamp` (Optional, used if `status` is "scheduled")
     *   `createdAt: firebase.firestore.Timestamp`